pytorch/pytorch/docs/source/dynamo/custom-backends.rst

 Custom Backends after AOTAutograd
 ---------------------------------

+It is possible to define custom backends that are called by AOTAutograd rather than TorchDynamo.
+This is useful for 2 main reasons:

+* Users can define backends that support model training, as AOTAutograd can generate the backward graph for compilation.
+* AOTAutograd produces FX graphs consisting of `canonical Aten ops <https://pytorch.org/docs/master/ir.html#canonical-aten-ir>`__.
+As a result, custom backends only need to support the canonical Aten opset, which is a significantly smaller opset than the entire torch/Aten opset.

-If you want your backend to be called by AOTAutograd rather than TorchDynamo, you can wrap your backend with ``torch._dynamo.optimizations.training.aot_autograd`` and use ``torch.compile`` with the ``backend`` kwarg as before.
+Wrap your backend with ``torch._dynamo.optimizations.training.aot_autograd`` and use ``torch.compile`` with the ``backend`` kwarg as before.
 Backend functions wrapped by ``aot_autograd`` should have the same contract as before.